-British film awards interrupted by racist slur from man with Tourette Syndrome
+British film awards interrupted by racist slur from man with Tourette syndrome

 By Tom Page, CNN

-(CNN) — It was the clip heard around the world after Sunday night’s BAFTA ceremony in London — a man yelling a racist slur as two celebrated Black actors, Michael B. Jordan and Delroy Lindo, presented an award on stage.
+(CNN) — It was the clip heard around the world after Sunday night’s BAFTA ceremony in London — a man yelling the n-word as two celebrated Black actors, Michael B. Jordan and Delroy Lindo, presented an award on stage.

 The actor Robert Aramayo, who plays Davidson in the film, went on to win the night’s award for best actor.
 Davidson said the young English actor studied him closely, asking questions like, “When you have a tic do you know where it comes from?
 What about tic triggers?”
 Speaking on the crowded red carpet, Davidson went on: “Certain things — like today, lots of people around, I’m feeling very, you know, more tics in case I lash out.
 Different situations can trigger different emotions and tics and stuff.”